iharp3/iharp-customized-storage/README.md

                                 "time":[f"{str(i).zfill(2)}:00" for i in range(0, 24)]
                              }

-This downloads all the data asked for in the user input to our local storage, where it is ready to be processed.
+This downloads all the data asked for in the user input to our local storage in an hourly temporal resolution and a 0.25 degree spatial resolution.
+Now it needs to be processed.
 Each API call downloads one file unless the data requested is too large.
-For now, assume that each call produces one file, so each row in the user input has the corresponding data in the given file name.
+For now, we assume that each call produces one file, so each row in the user input has the corresponding data in the given file name.

 #### Creating customized storage
 When all the data is downloaded, we need to aggregate and prune it to create our customized storage.
 Below is a table of the data we compute for each downloaded file.